fbpx

 • Adverse actions against those who report violations (whistleblowers) of the PWFA

 Retaliation claims may be filed by the employee or others who were discriminated against because they helped an employee seek reasonable accommodation.
 A serious retaliation claim may entitle the employee to substantial compensation, such as those listed above, for violations of the Act.
-The EEOC takes retaliation claims very seriously and will investigate claims under the PWFA when it becomes effective.
+The EEOC takes retaliation claims very seriously and will investigate claims under the PWFA when they become effective.

 What Employers Should Do To Prepare for the New Law

-To prepare for the new law, employers should create a clear process for an employee requesting reasonable accommodation.
-This process should meet the “interactive process” requirements, which encourages a good-faith dialogue with the employee.
-The employer should be mindful that the new law grants additional and broader protections for pregnant and postpartum individuals.
+To prepare for the new law, employers should create a clear process for an employee to request reasonable accommodation.
+This process should meet the “interactive process” requirements, which encourage a good-faith dialogue with the employee.
+The employer should remember that the new law grants additional and broader protections for pregnant and postpartum individuals.
 The law no longer requires a pregnancy-related disability; being pregnant or postpartum may entitle the employee to reasonable accommodation.

-Companies should train their human resources department and supervisors about how to address accommodation requests and how to avoid retaliation.
-Pregnant or postpartum applicants should receive a reasonable accommodation dialogue after they receive an employment offer and if the applicant expresses they are somehow limited in their ability to perform the job duties.
+Companies should train their human resources department and supervisors on how to address accommodation requests and avoid retaliation.
+Pregnant or postpartum applicants should receive a reasonable accommodation dialogue after they receive an employment offer if they express that they are somehow limited in their ability to perform the job duties.

 Speak with an Employment Law Attorney

-The Pregnant Workers Fairness Act is a complex employment law that places substantial burdens on employers and provides significant protections to employees.
+The Pregnant Workers Fairness Act is a complex employment law that places substantial burdens on employers and significantly protects employees.
 A knowledgeable employment law attorney at Morris & Dewett understands this new Act and how best to prepare for it.
 Call (318) 221-1508 or contact us online for help.

 Morris & Dewett provides this information to the public for general education and interest.
 The firm does not represent clients in every topic discussed in legal & injury news.
 The information is curated and produced based on trends in law, governance, and society to present relevant issues to the general public.
 Every effort is made to provide accurate information.
 Do not make any decision solely based on the information provided, please seek relevant counsel for each topic area.
 Consult an attorney before making any legal decision, consult a doctor before making any medical decision, and consult a financial advisor before making any fiscal decision.
 If you have any legal needs that we can assist you with, please do not hesitate to contact us.